gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 == Installation ==

-Installing the WP Cerber Security & Antispam plugin is the same as other WordPress plugins.
+Installing the WP Cerber Security plugin is the same as other WordPress plugins.

 1. Install the plugin through Plugins > Add New > Upload or unzip plugin package into wp-content/plugins/.
 2. Activate the WP Cerber through the Plugins > Installed Plugins menu in the WordPress admin dashboard.